josdem/hugo/content/techtalk/spring/spring_boot_web_testing.md

 }
 ```

-In order to guarantee our test cases are executed in an particular order we are using this nice Junit5 annotation: `@Order`, if you want to know more how to use it please go to my previous technical post [Junit5](/techtalk/java/junit5/#Test_Execution_Order).
-To browse the code go [here](https://github.com/josdem/swagger-spring), to download the project:
+To guarantee our test cases are executed in a particular order, we are using this excellent Junit5 annotation: `@Order`.
+If you want to know more how to use it please go to my previous technical post [Junit5](/techtalk/java/junit5/#Test_Execution_Order).
+To browse the code, go [here](https://github.com/josdem/swagger-spring), to download the project:

 ```bash
 git clone git@github.com:josdem/swagger-spring.git